 We are pleased to provide this information for front-line workers to support the information and referral needs of clients.
-Education sessions that may be of interest to workers are listed first followed by information and updates on services and programs relevant to clients who have a communication barrier due to language or sensory disability.
+Connecting Ottawa education sessions that may be of interest to workers are listed first followed by information and updates from our lawyers and partners related to services and programs relevant to clients who have a communication barrier due to language or sensory disability.
 Please feel free to share this email widely among your networks.

 Upcoming Connecting Ottawa education sessions:

 Free Income Tax & Benefit Clinics in Ottawa: Information for Frontline Workers to Support Clients